Adenylosuccinate lyase deficiency: Type I

-This is the most common form of ASLD.
-Symptoms become apparent in the first months of life and include seizures, microcephaly and severe psychomotor retardation are purely neurological.
+This is the most common form of ADSLD.
+Symptoms that become apparent in the first months of life include seizures, microcephaly and severe psychomotor retardation and are purely neurological.
 Some patients display axial hypotonia, peripheral hypertonia and normal tendon reflexes.
-Autistic-like behaviour including poor eye contact, stereotypies, agitation, tantrums and self injurious behaviour may occur.
+Autistic-like behavior including poor eye contact, stereotypies, agitation, tantrums, and self injurious behavior may occur.

 Type II

-This is considered to be a mild to moderate form of ASLD.
+This is considered to be a mild to moderate form of ADSLD.
 They may demonstrate a milder degree of psychomotor retardation and transient visual and auditory contact disturbances Seizures, if they occur, begin later than in Type I, typically between 2 and 4 years old but sometimes as late as 9 years old.
 Speech is impaired with receptive language skills and nonverbal communication skills being better than expressive language skills.
 Ataxia may occur and cause increasingly severe gait disturbances.

 Signs and symptoms

 Among the signs and symptoms of adenylosuccinate lyase deficiency are the following: